 Syracuse University Pagan Association

-Student Pagan Information, Relations, and Learning (SPIRAL) provides a safe space for pagans, pagan curious, and pagan friendly people to come together in community to discuss ideas, practice ritual, and to expand their knowledge of the many pagan faith traditions.
+Syracuse University’s Pagan Association is SPIRAL.
+Student Pagan Information, Relations, and Learning (SPIRAL) provides a safe space for Pagans, Pagan-curious, and Pagan-friendly people to come together in community to discuss ideas, practice ritual, and to expand their knowledge of the many Pagan faith traditions.

 The Vineyard student group gathers on Thursdays at 6:30 p.m. in Nifkin Lounge (SUNY-ESF).
 We have music, relevant teaching and discussion.
 We also believe that God wants to actively work among us in prayer, healing and prophesy.
 A couple times per semester we will engage in a community service project.
 The atmosphere is laid back and open to everyone!